 A breeze through Immigration and straight through to relax and surround myself with Duty Free shops.

 Everything is automated when you go through Immigration.

 You place your passport on the glassed machine to be scanned, then stand on the little yellow feet on the floor whilst a mug shot is taken, then off you go.

 Little did I know that my brand spanking new passport would not be stamped with an exit stamp unless I went to the manual counter, which I didn’t see at the time.
-I was really disappointed when I got to the boarding gate and realised I missed out on my stamp.
-Sad I know.
+Really disappointed when I got to the boarding gate and realised I missed out on my stamp.
 Does anyone else like to collect country stamps in passports?

 Changes at Sydney Airport